Celebrating America's 250th, Sale LIVE! Till July 10th.

 What is the ComMarker Omni 1 and what makes it different from other laser engravers?

-The ComMarker Omni 1 is a UV (ultraviolet) galvo laser engraver operating at 355nm wavelength, available in 5W and 10W versions.
-Unlike diode lasers (450nm, primarily for wood), fiber lasers (1064nm, primarily for metal), or CO2 lasers (10,600nm, primarily for wood and organic materials), UV lasers interact with materials through photochemical "cold processing" — breaking molecular bonds rather than melting or burning them.
-This enables the Omni 1 to engrave glass without cracking, mark clear acrylic and plastics without marking spray, work on heat-sensitive electronics and polymers without damage, and produce very fine detail thanks to its 0.0019mm spot size.
-It's the most material-versatile desktop laser type available.
+The ComMarker Omni 1 is a UV galvo laser engraver at 355nm, available in 5W and 10W versions.
+Unlike diode, fiber, or CO2 lasers, UV interacts with materials through photochemical cold processing — breaking molecular bonds rather than burning.
+This enables glass engraving without cracking, clear acrylic marking without spray, heat-sensitive material marking without damage, and very fine detail thanks to the 0.0019mm spot size.

 Can the ComMarker Omni 1 engrave glass?

-Yes — glass engraving is the Omni 1's signature capability and the main reason most buyers choose it.
-The 355nm UV wavelength is absorbed by glass (unlike infrared fiber and CO2 lasers, which pass through it), enabling direct frosted surface engraving without thermal cracking.
-With the 150mm lens, it produces clean frosted marks on wine glasses, tumblers, and ornaments.
-With the 70mm lens focused below the surface, it can create embedded internal engravings inside thick glass blocks — a 3D effect normally associated with industrial systems costing far more.
-Our guide to UV laser engraving on glass covers settings and techniques in detail.
+Yes — glass engraving is the Omni 1's signature capability.
+The 355nm wavelength is absorbed by glass, enabling direct frosted surface engraving without thermal cracking.
+With the 70mm lens focused below the surface, it can also create embedded internal engravings inside thick glass blocks.

 What is the difference between the 5W and 10W ComMarker Omni 1?

-The 10W version engraves deeper and at higher contrast on demanding materials, cuts thicker materials (12mm basswood vs 8mm, 10mm acrylic vs 6mm, 1.2mm stainless steel vs 0.6mm), and is liquid-cooled versus the 5W's air-cooling.
-However, the 10W has higher minimum pulse energy, which can make fine-tuning on sensitive metal surfaces trickier.
-In head-to-head testing, the 5W produces smoother surface marks on stainless steel in some configurations.
-The 10W's results on metal improve significantly when defocused by about 10mm.
-For most glass, standard plastics, and wood work, the 5W is fully capable and easier to dial in.
-The 10W is recommended for production-volume work, deep 3D engraving, and thicker material cutting.
+The 10W engraves deeper and cuts thicker materials (12mm basswood vs 8mm, 10mm acrylic vs 6mm, 1.2mm stainless vs 0.6mm) and is liquid-cooled.
+The 5W sometimes produces smoother surface marks on stainless steel due to its lower minimum pulse energy.
+For most glass, plastics, and wood work, the 5W is fully capable and the recommended starting point.

 Does the ComMarker Omni 1 require an enclosure?

-The Omni 1 is an open-frame machine and does not include an enclosure as standard.
-UV light at 355nm is invisible and more hazardous to eyes and skin than visible laser wavelengths — the eye doesn't blink reflexively at invisible light, so indirect exposure risk is higher.
-Safety glasses are included and are essential.
-For any shared workspace, studio with other people present, or customer-facing environment, an optional enclosure from ComMarker is strongly recommended and should be factored into your budget from the start.
-For a private, controlled workspace with proper PPE, the open frame is workable with disciplined safety practice.
+The Omni 1 is an open-frame Class 4 machine.
+UV light at 355nm is invisible and more hazardous than visible-light lasers.
+Safety glasses are included and essential.
+For shared workspaces or customer-facing environments, an enclosure is strongly recommended.
+For a private, controlled workspace with consistent PPE, the open frame is workable.

 What software does the ComMarker Omni 1 use?

-The Omni 1 supports EZCAD2 (included on USB drive with pre-loaded material parameter libraries) and LightBurn via the LightBurn Galvo plugin (sold separately).
-Most users prefer LightBurn for its intuitive visual workflow, strong community documentation, and more flexible design tools.
-The LightBurn Galvo plugin is considered an essential addition by most serious users.
-EZCAD2 is available as a free alternative for basic workflows and industrial batch marking.
+The Omni 1 supports EZCAD2 (included with material parameter library) and LightBurn via the LightBurn Galvo plugin (sold separately).
+Most users prefer LightBurn for its intuitive workflow and strong community support.

 Can the ComMarker Omni 1 engrave metal?